8bitsats/drc333/Readme.md

-To transform your text into a GitBook-friendly format and align it with your request for first-person narrative, I’ve restructured and refined the content.
-Below is the rewritten version ready for incorporation into a GitBook.
-The changes include a shift to first-person perspective, clearer sectioning for better navigation, and a tone that matches the innovative nature of the proposal.
-The content is designed for seamless integration into a GitBook, complete with markdown elements for headings, bullet points, and code snippets where appropriate.

 Introduction to DRC333 Standard

 I propose a pioneering standard for dynamic and interactive art collections that leverage recursive inscriptions to reduce the cost of imagery inscription on Dogecoin via the Doginals protocol significantly.